Skip to content

 Use the calculator for instant pricing, then we’ll help you target carriers that fit your profile and goals.

-If you want to see real pricing in seconds, the calculator below is the best place to start.
-It allows you to compare coverage amounts, term lengths, and baseline rate classes side-by-side.
-Think of it as your “starting point,” not the final answer.
-Your final premium is based on underwriting, and that’s where a strong independent broker becomes valuable—because we can guide you toward carriers that are more favorable for your specific medical profile, build, medication history, lifestyle, and goals.
+If you want to see real pricing in seconds, the calculator below is the best starting point.
+It allows you to compare coverage amounts, term lengths, and baseline rate classes side-by-side across carriers.
+Think of it as the starting point rather than the final answer — your actual premium is determined by underwriting, and that is where a strong independent broker becomes valuable by guiding you toward carriers most likely to treat your specific profile favorably.

 Independent Broker vs. Captive Agent vs. Online Call Center